Telescope Advisor Awards 2026: Best Telescopes of the Year

 Celestron PowerSeeker 127EQ

-127mm aperture, equatorial mount, versatile
+127mm aperture, equatorial mount, highest sentiment score

 Best Seller Award